-Note that 201 proficiency constitutes only a portion of the Language/Culture component of the GFR requirements (for students who entered prior to Summer 2007).
-See the UMBC catalog general education requirement appendices for more detailed information: http://www.umbc.edu/content.php?catoid=3&navoid=143&hl=langauge+general+education+requirement&returnto=search.
+Please note that 201 proficiency constitutes only a portion of the Language/Culture component of the GDR, GER, and GFR requirements.
+See the UMBC catalog general education requirement appendices for more detailed information: http://catalog.umbc.edu/content.php?catoid=3&navoid=143&hl=langauge+general+education+requirement&returnto=search.

 1. Students at UMBC cannot receive academic credit simply for speaking their native (or a second) language, and knowing a second language is not sufficient in itself to satisfy the 201-level proficiency requirement.
 Students can receive a waiver for the GEP language requirement or the language component of the GDR, GER, or GFR by a) demonstrating education in a second language or b) through examination.
 See details below.

-3. Students who wish to apply for 201-level equivalency must submit an Application for 201 proficiency form to the Department of Modern Languages, Linguistics & Intercultural Communication in Sherman Hall B-Wing, Room 146.
-This application must be accompanied by 1) a UMBC transcript (an unofficial transcript printed out from myUMBC is sufficient) and 2) a transcript from the secondary school or university where the student studied abroad, attesting to formal study as described above in the language in which he/she is claiming proficiency.
+4. Students who wish to apply for 201-level equivalency must submit an Application for 201 Proficiency Form to the Department of Modern Languages, Linguistics & Intercultural Communication in Fine Arts 463.
+This application must be accompanied by a transcript from the secondary school or university where the student studied abroad, attesting to formal study as described above in the language in which he/she is claiming proficiency.
 Depending on the language of the transcript, students may be asked to furnish a certified translation.
 Further information may be obtained in the MLLI Office.